Message to the Grass Roots: The house Negro and the field Negro

 Malcolm X spoke about two types of enslaved Africans: the "house Negro" and the "field Negro".
 The house Negro lived in his owner's house, dressed well, and ate well.
-He loved his owner as much as the owner loved himself, and he identified with his owner.
-If the owner got sick, the house Negro would ask, "Are we sick?"
+He loved his master as much as the owner loved himself, and he identified with his owner.
+If the master got sick, the house Negro would ask, "Are we sick?"
 If somebody suggested to the house Negro that he escape slavery, he would refuse to go, asking where he could possibly have a better life than the one he had.

 Malcolm X described the field Negros, who he said were the majority of slaves on a plantation.
 The field Negro lived in a shack, wore raggedy clothes, and ate chittlins.
 He hated his owner.
 If the owner's house caught fire, the field Negro prayed for wind.
 If the owner got sick, the field Negro prayed for him to die.
 If somebody suggested to the field Negro that he escape, he would leave in an instant.

 Malcolm X said that there are still house Negroes and field Negroes.
 The modern house Negro, he said, was always interested in living or working among white people and bragging about being the only African American in his neighborhood or on his job.
 Malcolm X said the Black masses were modern field Negroes and described himself as a field Negro.